Dito-gee/Quiz/README.md

 #### Responsiveness

 •	Responsiveness was tested extensively using Chrome Dev Tools.
 This proved invaluable when creating each page and was instrumental in helping me ensure responsiveness on multiple devices and screen sizes.

 •	User testing was conducted on the following devices on various mobile (both android and iphone), desktop (windows desktop) and tablet (Samsung galaxy) devices.
 In each case, the pages responded as expected.

-#### Functionality

-•	Each feature was user-tested numerous times.
-All links were clicked and images checked.

-•	The header is responsive and each of the links and hamburger menu function as desired.

-•	The javascript behaves as expected regardless of the device.

-•	The social media links within the footer all work as expected on all pages, taking the user to the relevant link in a new tab.

-•	The download cv button works

-•	The phone and email links work

-•	The contact link within the cover-text takes the user to the contact page when clicked.

-•	On the contact page the form inputs and validation work as expected.

 •	I used Lighthouse to test website.
 Results below: